christopherwheeler/EVRN_745/Wheeler_Assignment_3.md

 ## 3) An example figure

-This next example uses the gapminder data set, which lists demographic statistics for multiple countries and how they change yearly throughout the 20th century.
-This graph uses time as its transition variable, and plots life expectancy versus GDP grouped by continent.
+This next example uses the `gapminder` data set, which lists demographic statistics for multiple countries and how they change yearly through the 20th century.
+This graph uses time as its transition variable, and plots life expectancy versus GDP of a country as points, faceted by continent.
 Additionally, population for each country is mapped to the size of the point on the plot (i.e., the dot getting larger through time indicates increasing population).

 ``` r
 library(gapminder)